meilisearch/demos/process/css-styleguide/README.md

 ### Input

 1. The parent class `.input` will assign some basic styling to the input.
-2. Styling can also be given to labels depending upon various needs, some of the classes are `.input--label` `.input--message` `.input--message-error`
+2. Labels can also be styled depending upon various needs.
+The classes are `.input--label`, `.input--message`, `.input--error`, and `.input--message-error`

 ```sh
 <input